mbadu1/sql-guidebook/README.md

 ### SQL Queries
 Query 1: Basic SELECT with Filtering and Sorting

-Business Question: Who are all the Computer Science majors, ordered by GPA?
+ Question: Who are all the Computer Science majors, ordered by GPA?

 SQL Concepts: SELECT, FROM, WHERE, INNER JOIN, ORDER BY

 Query:

 sqlSELECT
     s.student_id,
     s.first_name,